Ultraviolet/infrared mixing in non-Fermi liquids: Introduction

-When the shape of the Fermi surface is globally convex in momentum space, there is no special point on the Fermi surface\cite{Shouvik1}.
+When the shape of the Fermi surface is globally convex in momentum space, there is no special point on the Fermi surface \cite{Shouvik1}.
 Then Fermi surface geometry is classified in terms of the dimension and co-dimension of Fermi surface.
 Throughout the paper, we will use $m$ for the dimension of Fermi surface and $d$ for the space dimension.
 The co-dimension of Fermi surface is then $d-m$. $d$ controls the strength of quantum fluctuations, and $m$ controls the extensiveness of gapless modes.
 Although $d$ and $m$ are discrete in reality, we will treat them as continuously tunable parameters to find controlled examples from which physical dimensions can be approached.
 Regarding $d$, theories below upper critical dimensions flow to interacting non-Fermi liquids at low energies, whereas systems above upper critical dimensions are expected to be described by Fermi liquids.
 Concerning non-Fermi liquids below upper critical dimensions, theories with $m = 1$ are fundamentally different from those with $m>1$.
-This is due to an emergent locality in momentum space that is present for $m=1$, but not for $m>1$\cite{LEE2008}.
-The locality has to do with the fact that observables that are local in momentum space, such as Green's functions, can be extracted from local patches in momentum space without having to refer to global properties of Fermi surface\cite{footnote}.
-By exploiting the locality in momentum space, controlled non-Fermi liquid fixed points are found in patch descriptions for $m=1$\cite{nayak,mross,Lee-Dalid,Shouvik1,shouvik2}.
+This is due to an emergent locality in momentum space that is present for $m=1$, but not for $m>1$ \cite{LEE2008}.
+The locality has to do with the fact that observables that are local in momentum space, such as Green's functions, can be extracted from local patches in momentum space without having to refer to global properties of Fermi surface \footnote{If there is a superconducting instability, the locality in momentum space breaks down even for $m=1$.
+Here we assume $d-m>1$, for which there is no perturbative pairing instability.}.
+By exploiting the locality in momentum space, controlled non-Fermi liquid fixed points are found in patch descriptions for $m=1$ \cite{nayak,mross,Lee-Dalid,Shouvik1,shouvik2}.

 In contrast to the case with $m=1$, non-Fermi liquids with $m>1$ are less well-understood.
 The naive scaling based on the patch description breaks down as the size of Fermi surface ($k_F$) qualitatively modifies the scaling through the Landau damping.
 This is due to a UV/IR mixing, where low-energy physics is affected by gapless modes on the entire Fermi surface in a way that their effects cannot be incorporated within the patch description through renormalization of local properties of the Fermi surface.
 In this sense, $k_F$ becomes a `naked scale' for $m>1$.